sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

 ## Known Limitations

-- Supports macOS and Linux only — Windows is not supported at this time
+- Supports macOS and Linux only (Proxmox Ubuntu was used for our Linux demo)
 - EXIF metadata extraction is most reliable for JPEG images — other file types may return limited embedded metadata
-- The AI anomaly detection uses rule-based logic and may produce false positives — all flagged results should be reviewed by a human investigator
+- The AI anomaly detection uses logic and may produce false positives — all flagged results should be reviewed by a human investigator and not be relied on AI.
-- Very large directories may take longer to process depending on system performance
+- Very large directories may take longer to process.

 ---